HolstCh/NeuraTagger/README.md

 15.     what_can_i_ask_you
 16.     oos (out-of-scope)

 The training process involves the use of pre-trained word embeddings (GloVe) and data augmentation.
 Afterwards, the model is evaluated on validation and test datasets.
-The following are metrics of the test set for the current model:
+The following are test set evaluation metrics for the current model:
 - Precision: 82.4 %
 - Accuracy: 80.6 %
 - Recall: 80.6 %